timroster/multi-tenancy-documentation/documentation/k8s/3-ci-cd/README_ci.md

 ## Testing the CI pipelines (Optional)

 In this section, you can make a quick test of the CI pipelines.
+For a more detailed explanation of how to use the pipelines to onboard a new tenant, see the [Observability]() section.

 First test the backend CI pipelines by triggering a pipeline run, using `Manual Trigger`.
 Click the pipeline run name to view the progress.
 After a few minutes, a successful result should look like this: